 Depending on your child's circumstances, you may be entitled to funding by the local authority.

 If you would like your child to learn an instrument please contact us.
 There is currently a waiting list.

-Whilst fundraising is a major part of the job FOSL provides a great way to build the whole school community, including links with wider society all of which benefits the school and offers a positive influence within the local area.
+Whilst fundraising is a significant part of the objectives for the 'Friends of' it provides a great way to build the whole school community, including links with wider society all of which benefits the school and offers a positive influence within the local area.